dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 Which statistics are the same, but with different names?
 ________________________________________________________

-.. list-table:: Table C.1 Statistics in MET and other names they have been published under.
+.. list-table:: Statistics in MET and other names they have been published under.
   :widths: auto
   :header-rows: 1